-This is why Farm Africa has been supporting the government’s policy by establishing a network of aqua shops, which are an invaluable source of quality support and training for Kenya’s new fish farmers.
+Farm Africa has been supporting this scheme by establishing a network of aqua shops, which are an invaluable source of quality support and training for Kenya’s new fish farmers.